Skip to main content

 Physical Characteristics

-- Coyotes have a slender, agile body, with males weighing between 20 to 50 pounds (9 to 23 kg) and females slightly smaller.
+- African Elephants have a massive, robust body, with males weighing between 10,000 to 14,000 pounds (4,500 to 6,300 kg) and females slightly smaller.

 Introduction